mark-gerarts/perfect-fifth/README.md

 ## Todo

 - Implement all of p5js
-- Extract this to a proper library & publish
+- Documentation & docblocks + check if these can be extracted/published
-  - E.g. find a solution for `sketch.js` (probably publish it as an npm package)
+  somewhere
-- Documentation & docblocks
+- Publish the package when sufficiently featured
 - For simplicity's sake, could add a global mode variant as well
 - Test suite could possibly be something like playwright on the examples repo
 - Minify bundle.js output in examples project